jandegen/poker-planning/README.md

-# PokerPlanning.org 🃏
+# PokerPlanning.org Fork🃏

 The main mission of this project is to make **online planning poker** super easy and enjoyable 🥰.
 And also free to use for people from all over the world 🌍🌎🌏!

-Mono repository for scrum poker tool [PokerPlanning.org](https://pokerplanning.org/)
+Mono repository for scrum poker tool [PokerPlanning.org](https://poker-planning.die-degens.eu)

+This repository is maintained private and online synced to GitHub.

 ## Fancy technologies 🌈